 Little Hocking is a tiny town located in the state of Ohio.
 With a population of 244 people and just one neighborhood, Little Hocking is the 765th largest community in Ohio.

-Little Hocking is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Little Hocking is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Little Hocking is a town of service providers, managers, and transportation and shipping workers.
 There are especially a lot of people living in Little Hocking who work in healthcare suport services (47.56%), management occupations (24.43%), and food service (4.23%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Little Hocking is worth considering.